Our aim is to be a diverse and inclusive workplace where everyone has the opportunity to achieve their potential.

 We want to ensure access to careers in our firm and the legal profession in general is not restricted by a person’s social, educational or financial background.
 We aim to find ways to identify exceptional talent beyond traditional methods that view academic achievement as a prime indicator of potential.

 We run a number of programmes to address this.
-These include the Freshfields Stephen Lawrence Scholarship Scheme, our UCL scholarships, our Legal Outreach programme in the US and a professional skills workshop programme with ITE College East in Singapore.
-We also aim to provide opportunities for young school students from underprivileged backgrounds by supporting their aspirations to enter university, for instance through our partnership with Villiers Park.
+These include the Freshfields Stephen Lawrence Scholarship Scheme, our Legal Outreach programme in the US and a professional skills workshop programme with ITE College East in Singapore.
+We also aim to provide opportunities for young school students from underprivileged backgrounds by supporting their aspirations to enter university.

 Sexual orientation and gender identity (LGBT+)

 In 2014 we became the first leading global law firm to enter the Stonewall Top 100 Employers for LGBT+ people in Britain.
-For the past four years we have featured in the UK Top 25, and have been named a Top Global Employer.
+For four years we featured in the UK Top 25, and have been named a Top Global Employer for three consecutive years.
 We are also a founding member of Stonewall’s Global Diversity Champions programme.

 We have a thriving global network, Halo, for our lesbian, gay, bisexual and transgender (LGBT+) staff, while our Champions network enables staff who do not identify as LGBT+ to actively support their colleagues.